 - The club must be a legal entity in its state.

-- The club's articles of incorporation must specify who has possession and control of the regulated items.
+- The club's articles of incorporation must specify who has possession and control of the controlled items.

-- A non-licensed person, assuming they are not a prohibited person, can then purchase, check out and fly the motors (black powder and e-matches too).
+- A non-licensed person, assuming they are not a prohibited person, can then purchase, check out and fly the motors (including black powder and e-matches too).

 - The named responsible person or persons must be identified in the permit application and the club must have approved storage, etc.